FreedomBen/breakout71/Readme.md

 - option : don't pause on mobile when lifting finger
 - option : accelerated relative movements on mobile
 - maybe just have 10 background, and always use the same one for the nth level of each run  ?
+- would be nice to have a leaderboard for not using each perk too.
+Like "best runs without hot start"

 There are many possible perks left to implement :
 - offer next level choice after upgrade pick
+- ban 3 random perks from pool, doesn't tell you which ones, gain 2 upgrades
 - 3 random perks immediately, or maybe "all level get twice as many upgrades, but they are applied randomly, and you aren't told which ones you have."
 - wrap left / right
 - pause and cheat again